ARM-software/Arm-2D/README.md

     - Implicit colour conversion for **ARGB8888** (**ccca8888**)
   - Ready for **monochrome LCD** (the 1bit colour) and **E-ink displays** (the 2bits and 4bits colour formats)
     - Using **Gray8** as the internal processing format and converting to target colour format inside the Display Adapter, e.g. `Disp0_DrawBitmap`
-    - **[new]** Provides a dedicated colour solution in the display adapter service for monochrome display devices.
+    - Provides a dedicated colour solution in the display adapter service for monochrome display devices.

 - **Display Adapter Service for connecting LCD**